-The new Zenith El Primero Chronomaster 1969 chronograph watch is equipped with a new self-winding caliber that was specifically re-engineered in order to move its heart, the balance wheel that beats at 10 vibrations per second, to a rather unusual position between 10 and 11 o’clock.
-There it is perfectly visible through a cut-out in the silvered dial right above the small seconds indicator.
+The new Zenith El Primero Chronomaster 1969 (Ref.
+27.03.0138.940) is equipped with a new self-winding chronograph caliber that was specifically re-engineered in order to move its “heart,” the balance wheel that beats at 10 vibrations per second, to a less usual position between 10 and 11 o’clock.
+There it is perfectly visible through a cut-out in the silvered dial right above the small-seconds indicator.

 I personally know a number of people that find this riot of color utterly disgusting, but for yours truly the combination looks cheerful and lively.
 I can easily imagine myself wearing this piece with designer jeans and a polo shirt, although I am not sure whether it would look cool with more formal attire.

-Featuring alternately polished and brushed surfaces, the body of the watch has a certain vintage feel about it, which is further underlined with rather archaic-looking chronograph pushpieces.
+Featuring alternately polished and brushed surfaces, the body has a certain vintage feel about it, which is further underlined with rather archaic-looking chronograph push-pieces.